Generic HTTP

 |---|---|---|

-Node http / https / global fetch | function | method, host, path, status, duration |
+Node http / https (via instrumentation-http) | span | method, host, path, status, duration |

-Python requests / httpx | function | same |
+Python requests / httpx | span | same |

 Install

-npm install @opentelemetry/instrumentation-httppip install opentelemetry-instrumentation-requests opentelemetry-instrumentation-httpxHTTP instrumentation captures every outbound call, not just LLM traffic, so the waterfall gets noisy.
+npm install @opentelemetry/instrumentation-undicipip install opentelemetry-instrumentation-requests opentelemetry-instrumentation-httpxHTTP instrumentation captures every outbound call, not just LLM traffic, so the waterfall gets noisy.
 Most teams disable it and rely on framework instrumentors (which already wrap the LLM HTTP layer):

 trodo.init({ siteId: process.env.TRODO_SITE_ID, disableInstrumentations: ['http', 'fetch'] });Tokens from a raw endpoint